Priyanshu-CODERX/Widgets-Link-Stream/README.md

 ### Step 1: Download
 1. Click the download link above
-2. Download the `.dmg` file for your macOS version
+2. Download the `.dmg` file for your M-series MacBook

 ### Step 2: Install
 1. **Open the downloaded `.dmg` file** (double-click in Downloads folder)